 - Combine the flour, sugar, baking powder, and spices in a large mixing bowl and whisk together.

-- Add the milk, vinegar, unsweetened applesauce, vanilla, and vegan buttery spread and mix until combined.
+- Add the non-dairy milk, vinegar, unsweetened applesauce, vanilla, and vegan buttery spread and mix until combined.

 - Spoon the batter into a donut pan, making sure that the batter is smooth and even with the top of each donut well.